 The Department of Art offers a Bachelors of Art degree with courses in the areas of painting, sculpture, digital media, printmaking, video, art theory, photography, and graphic design.
 Students enter the program with an intensive foundations program which focuses on the fundamentals of composition in both two and thee-dimensional applications.
-Upon completing the foundations courses, students are encouraged to experiment and expose themselves to all of the various media offered by the department.
-Students are expected to develop a strong artistic voice based upon an understanding of contemporary art-critical practices as well as an in-depth understanding of the technical skills needed to create compelling contemporary art.
+Upon completing the foundations courses, students are encouraged to experiment and expose themselves to all of the various media offered by the department, or apply to a limited-enrollment Graphic Design Concentration.
+All art and design students are expected to develop strong creative voices based upon an understanding of contemporary critical theory as well as an in-depth understanding of the technical skills needed to create compelling contemporary art and design.

 In addition, there are numerous opportunities for students in the program to extend their involvement in the major and in the arts.
-Internship programs are available, as well as opportunities to work in the Herman Maril Gallery, the department's student-run gallery.
+A wide variety of internship opportunities are available, as well as opportunities to work in the Herman Maril Gallery, the department's student-run gallery.
 These students have the opportunity to organize and curate exhibitions of the work of other students in the department.

 Chair: W.C.
 Richardson - Painting/Drawing